Language

 Is my data private?

 Yes.
-No measurement data, screen specifications, or personal information is sent to any server.
-Everything is processed locally in your browser.
-Your screen size preference is saved only in your browser's local storage.
+No measurements, screen specifications, or personal information are sent to any server — all calibration runs in your browser, and your screen size and style preferences are saved only in your browser's local storage.
+The tool's one network request just loads region-appropriate reference items based on your location.

 Step 1: Enter Correct Size